 For nightlife, the Montreal Gay Village is always going to be the best location to stay -and almost all of the B&Bs here are gay-owned and gay-popular, but the downtown is also a great option for those on business or prefer to explore the gay scene at a distance.
 However, as long as you are close to a metro/ bus stop or if hiring your own car then everything is relatively easy to reach – and then there are hundreds of other hotels in Montreal you could consider.

 We have put a Gay Montreal map at the end in case you need some help getting an idea of where everything is.
 Whether you want a fun and social hostel, a cheap place to crash after a night of partying or a chic designer option to sip cocktails and surround yourself with fabulous people – rest assured Gay Montreal as something for everyone!

-W Montreal ☆☆☆☆☆ -- Experience the chic, sexy and sleek world of the gay-popular W hotel chain.
+- W Montreal ☆☆☆☆☆ – Experience the chic, sexy and sleek world of the gay-popular W hotel chain.
 Set in the historic Banque du Canada building, this modern hotel set at the crossroads of the bustling downtown and Old Montreal places you in the heart of all the cities top attractions by day.
 Relax in rooms and suites with chic black and white styling and brilliant pops of color, along with the contemporary furnishings, magnificent windows with impressive views and indulgent bedding.
 Or after a night out why not detox and retox at the onsite gym before starting it all off again at the 40s inspired bar onsite.
-Our favorite luxury hotel in Montreal offering you everything you need for an unforgettable stay in this dynamic city -- and just a ten-minute drive from the Gay Village scene.
+There are just so many amazing things to do here, but we also wouldn’t judge you if you just wanted to spend a night tucked up in their luxurious bedding watching LGBT TV shows.
+Our favorite luxury hotel in Montreal offering you everything you need for an unforgettable stay in this dynamic city – and just a ten-minute drive from the Gay Village scene.

 Gay Nightlife in Montreal